angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 with the Oracle trigger on the stack all the while avoiding cards like
 {{Spell Pierce}}, {{Force of Negation}} and {{Flusterstorm}}.

-Budget and consistent mana is the biggest boon for playing straight {{UB}}.
+Budget and consistent mana is the biggest boon for playing straight {U}{B}.

 <row variant="centered">{{!DW}}</row>